-A new chapter in the fateful rivalry between Liverpool and Real Madrid will be written early on Thursday morning, when the two European giants face off in a Champions League clash.
+A new chapter in the fateful rivalry between Liverpool and Real Madrid will be written early Thursday morning, when the two European giants clash in a key Champions League clash.

-Coach Arne Slot's team is currently the only club in the tournament to maintain a perfect record after four matches, thereby standing 17 places higher than the reigning champion who is in inconsistent form in the 36-team rankings.
+Coach Arne Slot's team is currently the only club in the tournament to maintain a perfect record after four matches, thereby standing 17 places higher than the reigning champion with inconsistent form in the 36-team rankings.

 Latest Liverpool vs Real Madrid squad information

-Real Madrid will be without Vinicius Junior due to a hamstring injury, and he is set to miss out for several weeks.
+Real Madrid will be without Vinicius Junior due to a hamstring injury, and he will be out for several weeks.
 Along with David Alaba, Dani Carvajal, Eder Militao, Rodrygo, Aurelien Tchouameni and Lucas Vazquez, their squad is in crisis.
-Coach Carlo Ancelotti has not ruled out the return of Tchouameni or Vazquez, but the team is likely to stick with the same line-up from the win over Leganes.
-If Vinicius is absent, Brahim Diaz could come in and 21-year-old centre-back Raul Asencio could make his Champions League debut.
+Coach Carlo Ancelotti has not ruled out the return of Tchouameni or Vazquez, but the team is likely to stick with the same lineup from the win over Leganes.
+If Vinicius is absent, Brahim Diaz could start in his place, and 21-year-old centre-back Raul Asencio could make his Champions League debut.

 Liverpool: